ChrisCummins/chriscummins.github.io/_posts/2014-11-23-5-things-to-read.md

 title: 5 things I wish I read 5 months ago
 ---

-One of the few common factors among every PhD student's experiences is the sheer wealth of reading that is required, especially in the first few months.
+One of the few common factors among every PhD student's experience is the sheer wealth of reading that is required, especially in the first few months.
 This post contains 5 recommendations for essential reading that would have served me well before starting my PhD.